arvigeus/AZ-204/Questions/Blob Storage.md

 ---

+Question: What is the maximum size of data that a block blob in Azure Blob storage can store?

+- [ ] 8-TB
+- [ ] Unlimited
+- [x] 190.7-TiB

+Answer: Block blobs in Azure Blob storage can store up to about 190.7-TiB of data.

+---

+Question: What are the two versions of client-side encryption available in the Azure Blob Storage and Queue Storage client libraries?

+- [x] Version 1 uses Cipher Block Chaining (CBC) mode with AES and Version 2 uses Galois/Counter Mode (GCM) mode with AES
+- [ ] Version 1 uses Advanced Encryption Standard (AES) and Version 2 uses Federal Information Processing Standards (FIPS)
+- [ ] Version 1 uses Galois/Counter Mode (GCM) mode with AES and Version 2 uses Cipher Block Chaining (CBC) mode with AES

+Answer: Version 1 uses CBC mode with AES, while Version 2 uses GCM mode with AES.

+---

 Question: Which access tier is considered to be offline and can't be read or modified?

 - [ ] Cool